On the Complexity of CSP-based Ideal Membership Problems: Introduction

 The approach of Theorem~\ref{the:pp-definitions-intro} was first applied to various proof systems in \cite{Atserias19:proof}, although that work is mostly concerned with proof complexity rather than computational complexity.
 Mastrolilli \cite{Mastrolilli19} ventured into pp-definability without proving any reductions.
 In particular, the first part of Theorem~\ref{the:pp-definitions-intro} uses techniques from \cite{Mastrolilli19} for projections of ideals.
 It will later allow us to develop further universal algebra techniques for the IMP.
 The second part of that theorem will also work towards more powerful universal algebra methods.

 Recall that according to \cite{RaghavendraW17} in order to find an \Sos\ proof one needs to be able to find Nullstellensatz proofs efficiently.
 The reductions from Theorems~\ref{the:adding-constants-intro}, \ref{the:pp-definitions-intro} do not always allow to recover such a proof efficiently only confirming such a proof exists, and therefore cannot be directly used in the conditions from \cite{RaghavendraW17}.
-In Section~\ref{sec:recovery} we discuss how this issue can be avoided.
-To this end we consider the problem of checking if a polynomial is nonnegative at certain points, we call it {\sc IsPositive}, without assuming any specific way of doing that.
-We show that the reductions from Theorems~\ref{the:adding-constants-intro}, \ref{the:pp-definitions-intro} also work for {\sc IsPositive}, and therefore can probably be useful in a number of applications.
+However, in Section~\ref{sec:SOS} we address this issue.

 \paragraph{Polymorphisms and sufficient conditions for tractability.} Recall that a \emph{polymorphism} of a constraint language $\Gm$ over a set $D$ is a multi-ary operation on $D$ that can be viewed as a multi-dimensional symmetry of relations from $\Gm$.
 By $\Pol(\Gm)$ we denote the set of all polymorphisms of $\Gm$.
 As in the case of the CSP, Theorem~\ref{the:pp-definitions-intro} implies that polymorphisms of $\Gm$ is what determines the complexity of $\IMP(\Gm)$.
 In Section~\ref{sec:polymorphisms} we show the following.